 Highmark Inc. is an independent licensee of the Blue Cross Blue Shield Association.
 Its predecessor organizations, Blue Cross of Western Pennsylvania and Pennsylvania Blue Shield, prioritized care for at-risk populations and ran local programs that were forerunners for national programs like the Children’s Health Insurance Program (CHIP) and Medicare.
 Highmark, which is based in Pittsburgh, now covers over 6 million Americans.
-Read on to find a brief description of the care offered, as well as some avenues to get more information about the specifics of any particular plan.
+Click here to see a directory of rehabs covered by Highmark, and read on to find a brief description of the care offered by the insurance provider and some avenues to get more information about the specifics of any particular plan.

 What Kind Of Care Does Highmark Offer?